ARelaxedScholar/Mercury/README.md

-# Mercury: A PocketFlow Clone in Rust
+# Orichalcum: A PocketFlow Clone in Rust

 **License**: MIT | **Docs**